DamianAntonioAvila/DamianAntonioAvila/README.md

 </p>

 <p align="center">
-    - 🌱 I'm actively delving into **Java, Spring, and Linux** to expand my skill set.
+    - 🌱 I'm actively delving into **Python and Django** to expand my skill set.
 </p>

 <h3 align="center">You can see my LinkedIn profile here:</h3>